The Rise in API Data Breaches

 For a multinational corporation, we had an objective to identify sensitive information or any supplemental data that could be used to further attack the API and dashboard website.
 WWT manually walked through and fuzzed various parameters and data input areas of the API endpoints and dashboard website.
 Responses were checked and validated to ensure that proper error messages were provided and that no sensitive data was received by sending non-valid data.
 Various requests were sent to the API and dashboard website.
 Data returned in error messages and response headers allowed WWT to view API uptime, web server type and version and application framework.
 Attackers can determine if systems are patched for certain vulnerabilities when this information is viewable.
 This can give an attacker more information about the system to enable further information collection to plan an attack.

-The last scenario is with a global retailer that wanted us to identify end-to-end encryption on the application layer.
+The last scenario involved a global retailer that wanted us to identify end-to-end encryption on the application layer.
 We found that with the API, it was possible to force the use of HTTP, which in turn, could be redirected to use HTTPS.
 The only issue with this was that the cookie session ID was sent in the HTTP request, making it possible for an attacker to perform a man-in-the-middle attack and force the user to send a request in plain text.
 The attacker could then preform the data breach and obtain the cookie and other sensitive information.

 How to secure those APIs